24 Easy Vegetarian Onigiri Fillings for Bento and Beyond

 The best Onigiri for summer!
 Mix in some fresh corn for an extra crunchy texture.
 The sweetness of corn brings a delicious flavor.

-How to prepare: Prepare ½ fresh corn and microwave it for 5 minutes or steam it for 10 minutes.
-Remove corn from the cob and add to your rice, and mix.
+How to prepare: Prepare 1/2 fresh corn and microwave it for 5 minutes or steam it for 10 minutes.
+Remove corn from the cob, add to your rice, and mix.
 (You can try this corn rice recipe too!)

 Shio kombu seaweed is an ingredient that I use in many dishes.
 It has a rich flavor, perfect for adding some depth to your Onigiri!

-How to prepare: Add 1 tablespoon of shio kombu to your rice and mix.
+How to prepare: Add 1 Tbsp of shio kombu to your rice and mix.

 If you love curry, try this curry-flavored Onigiri.
 Mix in some veggies to bring more color to the Onigiri.

-How to prepare: Add 2 tablespoon of mixed vegetables and 1 tablespoon of curry powder to your rice and mix.
+How to prepare: Add 2 Tbsp of mixed vegetables and 1 Tbsp of curry powder to your rice and mix.

 Potato chips are not a common ingredient for Onigiri, but they add a nice crunchy texture and are the perfect addition to your rice balls!

-How to prepare: Crumble 2 tablespoon of potato chips with your hands, add the potato chips and ½ teaspoon of aonori (green seaweed) to your rice, and mix.
+How to prepare: Crumble 2 Tbsp of potato chips with your hands, add the potato chips and 1/2 tsp of aonori (green seaweed) to your rice, and mix.

 Ochazuke mix is also an excellent seasoning for Onigiri!
 The green tea powder in it adds a savory flavor.